cs3org/OCM-API/README.md

 ### Resharing
-The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the receiving server to persuarde the sending server to share the same resource with another share recipient.
+The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the Receiving Server to persuade the Sending Server to share the same Resource with another Receiving Party.
-TODO: document how receiver.com can know if sender.com understood and processed the reshare request.
+TODO: document how the Receiving Party can know if the Sending Party understood and processed the reshare request.

 ## Appendix A: Multi Factor Authentication